Scenic Design

 Becoming a Scenic Designer: A Comprehensive Guide

-This post is for emerging scenic designers—those navigating their first few productions and wondering, When does it start to feel like mine?And if you’re further along in your career, maybe you’ll recognize yourself here too—a reflection of how far you’ve come and what still resonates.
+This post is for emerging scenic designers—those navigating their first few productions and wondering when it starts to feel like yours.
+And if you’re further along in your career, you might recognize yourself here too: a reflection of how far you’ve come and what still resonates.

 Your First Scenic Design Job: Everything to Prove